Daniel-Pailanir/TSCB-CCV/README.md

 ```

+> :warning: **At the moment the procedure with covariates is not available**: Be very careful here!

 # CCV
-CCV -- work in progress
+CCV - work in progress

 # References
-Alberto Abadie, Susan Athey, Guido W Imbens, Jeffrey M Wooldridge, **When Should You Adjust Standard Errors for Clustering?**, The Quarterly Journal of Economics, 2022.
+**When Should You Adjust Standard Errors for Clustering?**, Alberto Abadie, Susan Athey, Guido W Imbens, Jeffrey M Wooldridge, The Quarterly Journal of Economics, 2022.